varshil-shah/ci-cd/README.md

 - Signup/Login on https://github.com/
 - Go to (https://github.com/new) Repositories => Create a new repository => Visibility Public => Add .gitignore (Node)
-- Go to settings => ci/cd => variables these two variables:
+- Go to repository settings => Secrets and variables => Actions
-  - key: NETLIFY_AUTH_TOKEN, value: (copied earlier)
-  - key: NETLIFY_SITE_ID, value: (copied earlier)
-- Go to Repository/Project => Branches => New Branch => Create a new branch from main with any name(eg: feat-calculator)
-- Clone the project on your local machine using git clone command
+- Add Environment secrets (ENV - Production)
+  - NETLIFY_AUTH_TOKEN
+  - NETLIFY_SITE_ID
+- Repository secrets
+  - NETLIFY_AUTH_TOKEN
+  - NETLIFY_SITE_ID

 # Local Machine Setup And Changes:

-- Download this folder and copy all inner files/folder into your cloned folder https://drive.google.com/drive/folders/1hc6hpT6oJSGLWO_gawokDYrvxC26IxCj?usp=sharing
+- Download this folder and copy all inner files/folder into your cloned folder https://github.com/ankitverma31/cicd-pipeline-demo
 - Open the cloned project in code editor
-- **IMPORTANT:** Checkout the branch which you have created earlier and NOT THE MAIN BRANCH.
-You will do all changes in your branch and we will merge this branch in main on successful pipeline build
+- **IMPORTANT:** Checkout the branch which you have created earlier and NOT THE MASTER BRANCH.
+You will do all changes in your branch and we will merge this branch in master on successful pipeline build
 - Run command in terminal(in case of error, install nodejs https://nodejs.org/en/download/): **npm i**
 - Go to src/calculator => only add.js is implemented.
 You will need to implement for subtract.js, multiply.js, divide.js
 - Go to src/index.test.js => only Addition is implemented.
 You will need to implement Subtraction, Multiplication, Division